firasuke/awesome/README.md

 - [Automated Linux From Scratch (ALFS)](https://linuxfromscratch.org/alfs/): A project that creates the generic framework for an extendable system builder and package installer
-- [Bedrock Linux](https://bedrocklinux.org/): A meta Linux distribution which allows users to mix-and-match components from other, typically incompatible distributions and integrates these components into one largely cohesive system
+- [Bedrock Linux](https://bedrocklinux.org/): A meta Linux distribution that allows users to mix-and-match components from other, typically incompatible distributions and integrates these components into one largely cohesive system
 - [Beyond Linux From Scratch (BLFS)](https://linuxfromscratch.org/blfs/): A project that continues where the LFS book finishes
 - [Beyond Musl Linux From Scratch (BMLFS)](https://github.com/dslm4515/BMLFS):